DenisCarriere/geocoder/docs/features/Command Line Interface.md

 # Command Line Interface

-The command line tool allows you to geocode one or many strings, either passed as an argument, passed via STDIN, or contained in a referenced file.
+The command line tool allows you to geocode one or many strings, either passed as an argument, passed via stdin, or contained in a referenced file.

 ```bash
 $ geocode "Ottawa"